pabtyf3/worldLoom-spec/planning/AI_AGENT_EXECUTION_CONTRACT.md

 - No debug logging in production paths

 ### Pull Request Output
-When the assigned scope is complete, Codex must:
+When the assigned scope is complete, the agent must:
 1. Push all commits to the assigned branch
 2. Open a pull request targeting `main`
 3. Provide a PR description containing: